How to attract Gen Z employees

 To entice these younger employees, consider following Lamont's lead and offering flexible work environments or remote work opportunities for better work-life integration.
 These hybrid work models are benefits you want to highlight in your job descriptions to attract Gen Z job applicants.

-According to FlexJobs’ 2024 Work-From-Anywhere Survey4, 50% of employees are open to taking a pay cut in exchange for the option to work from anywhere.
-Among them, 26% would agree to a 5% reduction in salary, while 24% would accept a decrease of either 10% or 15%.
+According to FlexJobs' 2025 State of the Workforce Survey5, 69% of employees are open to taking a pay cut in exchange for the option to work from anywhere.
+Among them, 31% would agree to a 5% reduction in salary, while 24% would accept a decrease of 10%.
 The younger generations of workers show the highest willingness to accept these tradeoffs.

-Gen Z employees are ambitious.
-They're eager to learn and excel in their careers.
-Offer growth opportunities through professional development, mentorship programs, and clear career paths for advancement within your organization.
+To pique the interest of Gen Z job seekers, you can offer learning and development opportunities and provide clear career paths for advancement within your organization.
 Show them you value their career growth and that you're willing to invest in their future.

-While also providing flexibility, Lamont emphasizes personal development for her employees.
+On top of providing flexibility, Lamont emphasizes career development for her employees.

 "I offer professional training programs that I know appeal to them because they're always looking for ways to grow and upskill," Lamont said.
 "When I offer clear paths for advancement and skill-building, I see a lot more enthusiasm in the workplace."

-Providing growth opportunities is a great way to attract and retain Gen Zers.
+Providing growth opportunities is a great way to attract and retain Gen Zs.
 As they advance up the career ladder, they'll feel more stable.
-This makes them more likely to stick with your organization instead of looking for better job opportunities elsewhere.
+This makes them more likely to stick with your organization rather than look for better job opportunities elsewhere.

-A commitment to diversity and inclusion in the workplace is also important to Gen Z because they're the most racially diverse generation in the U.S. According to PRRI5, 49% of Gen Z are Caucasian.
-That's a smaller share than what you'll find for Millennials, which are 56% white.
+A commitment to diversity and inclusion in the workplace is also important to Gen Z. They're the most diverse generation in the U.S. According to PRRI7, 49% of Gen Z are Caucasian.
+That's a smaller share than what you'll find for Millennials, who are 56% white.

-Additionally, PRRI found that many Gen Zers6 feel comfortable using gender-neutral pronouns—more than any other generation.
-As a result, they're looking for organizations that focus on diversity and sexual orientation and do their best to make everyone feel like they belong.
+Additionally, PRRI found that Gen Z8 feels comfortable using gender-neutral pronouns more than any other generation.
+As a result, they're looking for organizations that embrace diversity in the workplace and make everyone feel like they belong.

-An accepting and inclusive environment will also help Gen Zers feel welcome in the workplace, improving their engagement levels.
+An accepting and inclusive work environment will help Gen Zs feel welcome, improving their engagement levels.

 Modern hiring process

-Gen Z employees are digital natives who are comfortable with technology.
-These job seekers don't want to apply for jobs in person or visit job fairs.
-They're more interested in an easy online application that works on mobile devices.
+These digital natives don't want to apply for jobs in person or visit job fairs as previous generations did.
+Gen Z spends more than eight hours9 a day online.
+Therefore, they're looking for an easy online application that works on mobile devices.
 Ensure your company uses modern and efficient tools to streamline the application process.
 You'll also want to develop a careers page on your company website.

-Due to their digital fluency, Gen Z employees are extremely active on social media platforms.
+Due to their digital fluency, Generation Z is active on social media platforms.
 They often use them to research and connect with prospective employers.
-A CareerArc study7 found that 48% of Gen Z employees found their current jobs through social media.
+A CareerArc study10 found that 48% of Gen Z employees found their current jobs through social media.

 What does Gen Z want from employers?